U škripcu: Reformation with new lineup (1986–1987)

-After the band split up, Delčić finished drama studies at the Faculty of Fine Arts in Belgrade and dedicated himslelf to writing theatre plays.
-Vasić and Lukić worked as producers and with Obrenović and Aleksandar Ralev formed the pop rock band Košava, which released only the album Crveno vino (Red Wine, 1986) before disbanding.
+After the band split up, Delčić finished his studies of dramaturgy at the Belgrade Faculty of Dramatic Arts and dedicated himslelf to writing theatre plays.
+Vasić and Lukić worked as producers and with Obrenović and keyboardist Aleksandar Ralev formed the pop rock band Košava, which released only the album Crveno vino (Red Wine) in 1986 before disbanding, and with only the song "Daj mi snagu košave" ("Give Me the Strength of Košava") becoming a minor hit.
+Part of the album lyrics were written by Delčić and Vida Crnčević.

 Vulović, having returned from the Yugoslav People's Army, decided to form his own band, Bang Bang, featuring himself on vocals.
 However, Delčić became a part of the project, and the two in 1986 decided to reform U Škripcu.
-They recorded new material with musicians from Zagreb, guitarist Zdravko Jurković, bassist Dario Kumerle and drummer Davor Vidiš, the latter a former member of the band Kristalno Plavo (Crystal Blue).
-In the meantime, Delčić went to serve the Yugoslav army, so Vulović decided to change the lineup with musicians from Belgrade, vocalist Aleksandar Tabaš, guitarist Zoran Veljković, bassist Dejan Škopelja "Škopi" and drummer Marko Milivojević.
-This lineup released the 1987 self-titled album, produced by Rijan Nemurin and featuring guest appearances by Aleksandar Vasiljević and Tunel guitarist Vlada Negovanović.
-The album, featuring harder, power pop sound, was not commercially successful, the only track becoming a minor hit was "Vreme je za nas" ("It Is Time for Us"), and the group disbanded.
+They recorded new material with musicians from Zagreb, guitarist Zdravko Jurković, bassist Dario Kumerle and drummer Davor Vidiš, the latter a former member of the band Kristalno plavo (Crystal Blue).
+However, Delčić had to leave the band to serve his stint in the Yugoslav army, so Vulović decided to change the lineup with musicians from Belgrade, vocalist Aleksandar Tabaš, a former member of the band Rolly, guitarist Zoran Veljković, bassist Dejan Škopelja "Škopi", formerly of the bands Kanibal fru fru (Canibal Frou Frou) and Belo belo (White White), and drummer Marko Milivojević, formerly of Morbidi i mnoći.
+This lineup released the 1987 self-titled album, featuring part of the songs recorded by the band's previous lineup.
+The album was produced by Rijan Nemurin and featured guest appearances by Aleksandar Vasiljević and Tunel guitarist Vlada Negovanović.
+The album, featuring harder, power pop sound, was not commercially successful, with only the tracks "Vreme je za nas ("It Is Time for Us") and "Ne brini" ("Don't Worry") becoming minor hits, and the group disbanded.
+Aleksandar Tabaš moved back to his home city of Titograd, becoming the vocalist for the band Zona X (Zone X) and acting in several amateur theatres.
+During the 1990s, he appeared on several pop festivals, winning the 2000 Music Festival Budva with the song "Sivi soko" ("Grey Falcon").